How Plumbers Can Shut The Financial Leak Of Their Businesses

 Types of Different Insurance Coverages to Consider

 Commercial liability – The most costly risk exposure plumbers face is potential damage to property at the worksite (specifically this refers to instances where a third-party such as the property owner takes action to sue the plumber for property damages).
 The financial cost of a single property damage incident could exceed $50,000, the typical limit of a plumbers’ policy.
-As such, plumbers should pay close attention to their policy limits, conditions as well as the deductible in place (the upfront cost of the insured in the event of a claim).
+As such, plumbers should pay close attention to their business liability policy limits, conditions as well as the deductible in place (the upfront cost of the insured in the event of a claim).
 Plumbers should note that general commercial insurance only covers damage to property and not the work completed prior to the incident.
 The cost of reinstalling would be incurred by the plumber.

-Loss of tools, equipment and inventory – Due to the high incidence of loss resulting from stolen tools and materials at worksites, plumbers cannot afford not to purchase this coverage.
+Loss of tools, equipment and inventory – Due to the high incidence of loss resulting from stolen tools and materials at worksites, plumbers cannot afford not to purchase coverage for tools and equipment.
 The coverage not only applies to a worksite loss, but also a plumber’s work premises as well as items stolen from a vehicle used for work (a commercial auto policy only covers the vehicle and not the contents) as well as a storage trailer.
 An installation clause within the policy would cover any loss of inventory (such as piping) stored at a worksite until installation is completed.
 It is important to note that the coverage limit for stolen tools is usually significantly lower than that of “equipment”, which would typically be specific item(s) (whether mechanically or electric powered) of high value.

 Combine commercial liability with commercial auto – A vehicle used to get to various worksites would have to be insured under a commercial policy.
-Plumbers can simplify their insurance needs and also save money by combining their commercial liability policy with auto insurance.
+Plumbers can simplify their insurance needs and also save money by combining their liability policy with commercial auto insurance.
 This will result in only one deductible applying to the combined coverage with the added benefit of a premium discount.

 Errors and omissions (E&O) coverage for independent contractors – This insurance provides a contractor, or sub-contractor, with protection from alleged professional negligence.
 Such circumstance could arise if you provided advice to a client which resulted in a loss or property damage.
 E&O would kick in should the client take legal action against you.